valdisvi/GPSAlarm/README.md

     * Custom alarm sound from your phone's library;
     * Ability to set the radius(distance) when you will be notified;
     * Selecting a map type(normal, satellite, hybrid);
-    * Selecting the frequency at which the program updates your location and checks if the destination is reached.
+    * Selecting the interval at which the program updates your location and checks if the destination is reached.
   * Help menu contains largely the same information as this paragraph.

 # Planned features